Suryakiranrao/NotesApp/README.md

 2.Advance Login system using:

-     i)Remember me functionality:This enables the user to avoid entering login details, When they come back to the site if they closed the browser without Logging out.
+ i)Remember me functionality:This enables the user to avoid entering login details,<br/> When they come back to the site if they closed the browser without Logging out.<br/>
-      It is built using advanced encryption methods. ii)Forget Password functionality:This is done by sending an email to the user email with a link to reset their password.It also uses Encryption methods for a highly secure           application.
+   It is built using advanced encryption methods.<br/>
+ ii)Forget Password functionality:This is done by sending an email to the user email with a link to reset their password.<br/>
+    It also uses Encryption methods for a highly ecure application.<br/>

 3.Notes App contains following features: